55 Animals Found in Lakes

 by U.S. Geological Survey is licensed under CC CC0 1.0

 Eels are slimy, snake-like fish that inhabit freshwater and saltwater.
-They are animals found in lakes, rivers, estuaries, and oceans worldwide.
+They are animals in lakes, rivers, estuaries, and oceans worldwide.

 Eels have long, thin bodies with no scales and a dorsal fin running from their head to the tail.
 The most common eel species are the American eel, the European eel, and the Japanese eel.